 - 1. The prices charged by SFAs often require school board approval.
 Unfortunately, many people do not understand the financial responsibility of SFAs and do not realize that the costs involved are much like those paid by commercial restaurants.
 Factors to be considered when establishing prices include: - a.
 Actual cost of producing and serving the food. - b.
 Present prices charged and rates of reimbursement. - c.
 Economic situation at the time. - d.
 Reasons for needing to increase prices. - e.
 What competitors are charging-commercial and other nearby SFAs. - f.
 When the price was last increased. - g.
 Whether the price increase can be justified publicly (in media). - h.
 Whether reducing costs has been considered. - i.
 Reduction in participation or sales that usually follows price increases. - j.
-What the customer considers fair value. - 2.
-Commercial cafeterias and restaurants often base price on food costs and a markup factor.
+What the customer considers fair value. - Commercial cafeterias and restaurants often base price on food costs and a markup factor.
 This is not recommended for SFAs because labor costs may be greater than food costs.
 Instead, the total real costs should be used. - 3.
 Paid Lunch Equity Requirement-Healthy, Hunger-Free Kids Act of 2010, Section 205 - a.
 Schools are required to charge students for paid meals at a price that is, on average, equal to the difference between free meal reimbursement and paid meal reimbursement rates.
 This provision is for lunch only.
 NOTE: Nonpricing schools are exempt from the requirement. - b.
 Schools that currently charge less are required to gradually increase their prices over time until they meet the requirements (from 5¢ to 10¢ per year).
 Schools may choose to cover the difference in revenue with nonfederal funds instead of raising paid meal prices.
 SFAs may vary paid lunch prices by school as long as the average revenue requirement is met across the SFA. - c.
 Toward the end of the school year, the SFA will be required to complete the Paid Lunch Equity Tool.
 Once completed, this tool will show the SFA how much its student paid lunch meal price must be increased for the following school year or the amount of funds necessary to subsidize its CNP. - d.
 Schools are required to submit their student paid lunch prices (what they charge their paying students) to the State Agency with their Renewal Application. - e.
 New SFAs must charge paying students the required maximum amount (the difference between the free reimbursement rate and the paid reimbursement rate).
 Reference USDA Memo SP-39-2011 (Revised). - f.
-Financial support from nonfederal sources must be cash for direct support for paid lunches, including, but not limited to: - Any portion of state revenue matching funds that exceeds the minimum requirement established in 7 CFR §210.17 and that is provided for paid lunches.
-(Multiply total number of PAID lunches claimed in the previous school year by 2 cents.) - Per-meal nonfederal reimbursement for ANY PAID meal (breakfast, lunch, etc.). - Any funds provided by organizations for ANY PAID meal. - Any proportion attributable to PAID MEALS from direct payments made from school district funds to support lunch service.
+Financial support from nonfederal sources must be cash for direct support for paid lunches, including, but not limited to: - Any portion of state revenue matching funds that exceeds the minimum requirement established in 7 CFR §210.17 and that is provided for paid lunches. - Per-meal nonfederal reimbursement for ANYPAID meal (breakfast, lunch, etc.). - Any funds provided by organizations for ANY PAID meal. - Any proportion attributable to PAID MEALS from direct payments made from school district funds to support lunch service.
+(See the formula on the next page.)

-Some examples of UNALLOWABLE nonfederal support are (see the formula on the next page):
+Some examples of $\emph{UNALLOWABLE}$ nonfederal support are: